vfscalfani/rdkit/Docs/Book/Cookbook_v2.rst

 One of the first priorities of this document is to compile useful examples shared on the RDKit mailing lists, as these can be difficult to discover.
 It will take some time, but we hope to expand this document into 100s of examples.
 As the document grows, it may make sense to prioritize examples included in the RDKit Cookbook v2 based on community demand.
-Another thought may be to turn the Cookbook v2 into a micro-publishing opportunity for the RDKit Community; that is, contributions to the RDKit Cookbook would be reviewed, and then assigned a unique DOI.

 Feedback
 ========